kaidez/javascript-prototype-screencast/scripts/02-script.md

 For these original properties though, like square feet and basement, I want to make them configurable like I did for pool and floortype and kitchen counters.
 I want let people use the properties on their code, but give them the option to override their default values.

-And this is easy to do different, but it's still easy to do.
+And this is easy to do.
 Now I didn't give the properties in the setHomeOptions method a value, but I did give a value for all the properties in Blueprint function.

-So I have use slightly different syntax here.
+So I have use slightly different syntax here to allow these properties to be overridden.